root-project/root/README/ReleaseNotes/v604/index.md

 ***

-## HEAD of the v6-04-00-patches branch

-Changes will be part of the future 6.04/12
+## Release 6.04/12

-### TWebFile
+### I/O
+- Add to the TClass StreamerInfo for non-stl collections.
+A 'collection' here is a class for which there is a TVirtualCollectionProxy.
+  For example this applies to ATLAS' DataVector.
+- TWebFile.
 Fixed ROOT-7809.
 Returns an error for a redirect which does not specify the new URI, rather than going into a loop.

-Fixed ROOT-7817.
-Avoid a crash under some circumstances when trying to open an invalid path.

 ### Interpreter
+- Cache ROOT specials (ROOT-7830 and friends).
 - Accelerated calls as seen e.g. in PyROOT [ROOT-7840].
+This fixes a PyROOT performance regression between 6.02 and 6.04, seen by ATLAS.

+### Documentation
+- Apply THtml->doxygen transformation for func doc.
+Eases cherry picking.

+### Bugs and Improvements

+*   [[ROOT-7789](https://sft.its.cern.ch/jira/browse/ROOT-7789)] - ROOTConfig.cmake should not set CMAKE_MODULE_PATH nor install FindX modules
+*   [[ROOT-7809](https://sft.its.cern.ch/jira/browse/ROOT-7809)] - TWebFile infinite loop for 301 redirects without Location
+*   [[ROOT-7817](https://sft.its.cern.ch/jira/browse/ROOT-7817)] -  Avoid a crash under some circumstances when trying to open an invalid path.
+*   [[ROOT-7787](https://sft.its.cern.ch/jira/browse/ROOT-7787)] - CMake: allow disabling ncurses

+***

+## HEAD of the v6-04-00-patches branch

+Changes will be part of the future 6.04/14